5hojib/Electrogram/docs/source/topics/synchronous.rst

 Synchronous Usage
 =================

-Pyrofork is an asynchronous framework and as such is subject to the asynchronous rules.
+Electrogram is an asynchronous framework and as such is subject to the asynchronous rules.
 It can, however, run in synchronous mode (also known as non-asynchronous or sync/non-async for short).
 This mode exists mainly as a convenience way for invoking methods without the need of ``async``/``await`` keywords and the extra boilerplate, but **it's not the intended way to use the framework**.

-You can use Pyrofork in this synchronous mode when you want to write something short and contained without the async boilerplate or in case you want to combine Pyrofork with other libraries that are not async.
+You can use Electrogram in this synchronous mode when you want to write something short and contained without the async boilerplate or in case you want to combine Electrogram with other libraries that are not async.

 .. warning::